marnusw/fluxible-plugin-react-perf/README.md

   * **printActionDuration** (`true`): Print the time elapsed from a call to executeAction until its `done` method is called or `Promise` resolved.
   * **printDispatchDuration** (`true`): Print the time it takes to execute a `dispatch` from within an action creator.

-Make the output even more verbose for further debuggin:
+Make the output even more verbose for further debugging:

   * **verbose** (`true`): Print a notice whenever an action or dispatch starts executing, useful when debugging to see where things fail.
   * **printActionPayload** (`false`): If `verbose` mode is enabled this will also print the payload provided to all executed actions.